Fescron/2ch-4-20mA-converter/README.md

 | R1, R2       | 6,2 Ω                | 0805          | 0,1%                                        | [Mouser.be](https://www.mouser.be/ProductDetail/TE-Connectivity-Neohm/CPF0805B6R2E1?qs=sGAEpiMZZMu61qfTUdNhGxAfPTOoMd3Mys3VDWDGxkc%3D)      |
 | R1, R2 (alt) | 4,99 Ω               | 0805          | 0,1%                                        | [Mouser.be](https://www.mouser.be/ProductDetail/TE-Connectivity-Neohm/CPF0805B4R99E1?qs=sGAEpiMZZMu61qfTUdNhGxAfPTOoMd3MWO8ubRKmtsI%3D)     |
 | J1, J2       | PTSA_1,5/_2-3,5-Z_BK | Pitch: 3,5 mm | 2 contacts @ 45° (20-16 AWG), 250V 2A       | [Mouser.be](https://www.mouser.be/ProductDetail/Phoenix-Contact/1751765?qs=sGAEpiMZZMvZTcaMAxB2AOnzhHajZlLEGRULH%2FxUGnk%3D)                |

-> **WARNING:** The pinout of J1 and J2 is reversed due to a footprint error (wrong top/bottom view).
-The Phoenix Contact connectors can however be manually separated and put back together in a way that they do fit on the board.